-Policy FAS12 - Education, Health and Social Care
+Policy FAS11 - Education, Health and Social Care Background

-- 9.36.
-The 2015 Survey and subsequent consultations have raised concerns over the lack of capacity at the local primary, and secondary schools in nearby towns, should any substantial developments be proposed. - 9.37.
-Health and Social care for the Parish are coordinated through the NHS and Cornwall Council Adult & Children's Social Care and is currently in the process of being reorganized to improve the continuity of care provided.
+- 8.37 The 2015 Survey and subsequent consultations have raised concerns over the lack of capacity at the local primary, and secondary schools in nearby towns, should any substantial developments be proposed. - 8.38 Health and Social care for the Parish are coordinated through the NHS and Cornwall Council Adult & Children's Social Care and is currently in the process of being reorganized to improve the continuity of care provided.
 Further details of schools, health and care services are covered in Appendix H.

-9.38.
-To ensure that no development proposals shall cause the existing education and health services to become over stretched.
+8.39 To ensure that no development proposals shall cause the existing education and health services to become over stretched.
 Accordingly the Parish Council will liaise at least annually with the relevant authorities to monitor and ensure the provision of educational, health and social care facilities, based on demographic analyses of need.

-Policy FAS12 - Education, Health and Social Care
+Policy FAS11 - Education, Health and Social Care

-Development proposals that could compromise education, health and social care provision for parish residents and visitors will not normally be supported.
+Development proposals that improve or increase education, health and social care provision for parish residents and visitors will be supported.